beastking21/React_Tailwindcss_Project/README.md

-# react_tailwindcss_project1
+# React_Tailwindcss_Project

-A starter/demo React project styled with Tailwind CSS.
+A React project styled with Tailwind CSS.
 This repository contains a simple React application integrated with Tailwind for rapid UI development and utility-first styling.

 ## Table of Contents
 - [Overview](#overview)